lac-dcc/hamsa/README.md

 After you've built the tool, you can run it as a Clang plugin:

     clang++ -cc1 -load ./build/src/libLoopInfoTool.so -plugin hamsa inputFile.cpp

+## Setup tutorial

+You can also watch our [tutorial video](https://youtu.be/Vu9EpnKtjGU) about how to use the tool and run it inside a docker container.